parijatmukherjee/2darrayblog/content/posts/dockerize_sprint_boot_application.md

 </build>
 ```

-You’re almost done.
+We're almost done.
 Just one step left which is to create the docker file.

 ## The Dockerfile

 This docker file will be used by the dockerfile-maven-plugin during the build phase.
-You need to create a file named “Dockerfile” at the same level of your pom.xml.
+We need to create a file named “Dockerfile” at the same level of the pom.xml.
 The content of this file should look like below :

 ```java
 FROM openjdk:8-jre